CodiumTeam/docker-training/exercise-2/README.md

     docker ps -a
     ```

-## Exercise 2.4: Run commands in an already running container
+## 2.4: Run commands in an already running container

 You can execute extra commands in a running container.
 However this is not normally necessary, except for debugging, or sometimes to leverage an existing tool in the container.
 You should never modify your running container as if it was a VM, as it is ephemeral and it will disappear when it terminates.
 Any extra tools or changes need to be added to the image, never to the container.